Tunneling in an anisotropic cubic Dirac semi-metal: Analysis of different limits

-Next we present our results for this simplified version of the Hamiltonian.
-As discussed previously we choose our incoming wave to have a wavevector $\vect k=(\cos\theta,\sin\theta)$.
+These steps allow us to compute transmission coefficients numerically. \hiddensubsubsection{Numerical Results} Next we present our results for this simplified version of the Hamiltonian.
+As discussed previously we choose our incoming wave to have a wavevector $\vect k=k(\cos\theta,\sin\theta)$.
 This means that we can either set $a_1=1$ or $a_2=1$ to have a wave with these properties.
 Because the two blocks in the Hamiltonian differ only in sign and do not mix we find that the transmission coefficients for these cases fulfill the condition $T_1=T_2$.
 Therefore we only present plots for $T_1$.